Jayveer/Decima-Explorer/README.md

 # Decima Explorer

 Decima Explorer is a free and open-source program designed to allow you to unpack files from the archive structure used by games using the Decima engine.
-Currently files must be extracted using their ID as I am unaware of how the file names are mapped.

 Support for encrypted files has been added thanks to Ekey, and [Wunkolo](https://github.com/Wunkolo) for researching, implementing and documenting the decryption algorithm.
 Wunkolo's [implementation can be found here](https://github.com/Wunkolo/DecimaTools).
 Also added support for extracting a file based on its name, and passing a directory as a file name.